 Here are some of our favorite farm toys for kids of all ages:

 There are lots of board games that teach kids about animals, but one of our favorites is the Smart Farmer game.
 It teaches kids (and adults) about problem solving and planning as they try and keep the pigs, horse, sheep and cow in separate fields.
 It’s for ages 4+ and has multiple skill levels: Starter, Junior, Expert, and Master.
+In addition to Smart Farmer, some of our other family favorites that have a farm or animal theme are Guess in 10, Sequence for Kids, and Outfoxed.

 If you give a child a barn and farm animals, they’re going to need a truck and trailer to haul their animals and hay with.
 This truck and trailer are also 1:20 scale, so the animals above fit in it perfectly.
 We know that some families have loyalties to a specific brand of truck, trailers and tractor.
 There are dozens of toy trucks to choose from, so pick your favorite brand.